-All kiwi varieties can be put into four categories: arctic, hardy, fuzzy, and hairless.
-Some types need to be grown in sub-tropical climates and will die in temperatures below 10 degrees.
-However, others are hardy enough to succeed in Russia and survive and even thrive in temperatures as low as negative 30.
-The ideal kiwi fruit plant for you is the one that matches your size and taste preference and can also survive in your specific USDA zone.
+All kiwi varieties fall into four categories: arctic, hardy, fuzzy, and hairless.
+Some types need to grow in subtropical climates and will die in temperatures below 10 degrees Fahrenheit.
+However, others are hardy enough to succeed in Russia and survive and even thrive in temperatures as low as -30 degrees Fahrenheit.
+The ideal kiwi fruit plant for you is the one that matches your size and taste preference and can also survive in your specific USDA climate zone.

 For those with shorter growing seasons and cold winters, varieties such as Ananasnaya, Dumbarton Oaks, Geneva, and Issai are excellent options.
 These are hardy varieties explicitly made for colder climates.
 While they aren’t brown and fuzzy nor as big as the kiwis we find in the store, they pack a big punch of flavor for their size, and they don’t need to be peeled before eating.

 Frigid zones like those in Vermont or Maine aren’t left out.
-There are arctic kiwi plants that can be grown is even in extremely cold conditions.
-Arctic Beauty, Krupnopladnaya, and Pautske are Russian varieties made to withstand the harsh conditions of the northern states.
+There are arctic kiwi plants that can grow in extremely cold conditions.
+Arctic Beauty, Krupnopladnaya, and Pautske are Russian varieties that can withstand the harsh conditions of the northern states.

 Kiwi vines grow quickly and will need the support of a sturdy trellis or pergola to hold them up.
 Some varieties have been known to grow 40 feet tall!
 While the young plants are growing, you’ll need to train them to grow up the trellis, similar to climbing roses or grapes.
 It’s as easy as using string to tie the vines to your chosen support system and pruning off vines that don’t obey or grow too wild to bring them back in.

-As with most gardening, kiwi fruit vines prefer to be heavily mulched.
-A three-inch layer of mulch or chopped leaves will do the trick, but be sure to keep it back from the vines about three inches.
+As with most gardening, kiwi fruit vines prefer heavy mulch.
+A 3-inch layer of mulch or chopped leaves will do the trick, but be sure to keep it back from the vines about 3 inches.
 You don’t want to mulch right up against the vine, or else you might risk rot or other diseases.

 If the fruits aren’t ripe and ready, but the weather suggests there’s a frost coming, go ahead and harvest the fruit and allow it to ripen on your kitchen counter.
 While this isn’t ideal, it’s better than losing an entire harvest to an early frost.

-Kiwi plants are delicious and relatively easy to care for, and they’re pretty too, so you can grow yummy food while also having a beautiful landscape.
+Kiwi plants are delicious and relatively easy to care for, and they’re pretty too.
+Learn about the kiwi plant zones so you can grow yummy food while also having a beautiful landscape.
 It’s a win-win!